nyanSpruk/authoring-tools-internship-task/README.md

 ---

-## 5. Display in a Responsive Table
+## 4. Display in a Responsive Table
 - Present all results in a styled, scrollable table.
 - The table should include the following columns:
   - City Name
   - Country Name
   - Country Code
-  - Your custom disambiguation column (if needed)
   - Coordinates
   - Distance (Your Formula)
   - Distance (AI-Generated)